SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/QAP/GenericGraph/README.md

 procedure.
 The <i>getResults</i> function returns a String that will be printed in the screen with the assignations.

 ### [RunGenericGraphQapOptimization](https://github.com/SergioOyaga/AntColonyAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/QAP/GenericGraph/RunGenericGraphQapOptimization.java):
 This is the main class.
 Is where the run starts.
-As simple as instantiate the RunGenericGraphTspOptimization object (previously defined) filled with its components, optimize it, and retrieve the results.
+As simple as instantiate the RunGenericGraphQapOptimization object (previously defined) filled with its components, optimize it, and retrieve the results.

 The specific components for the RunGenericGraphQapOptimization are:
 - GenericWorld: A World that contains a Graph and a PheromoneContainer.
-  - GenericGraph: A Graph that stores the "distance" and pheromone ingo in a graph like object.
+  - GenericGraph: A Graph that stores the "distance" and pheromone into in a graph like object.
 - Colony.
 - MaxIterationCriteriaPolicy: A StoppingCriteria based on a maximum number of iterations.
 - ACOInitializer: An Initializer that creates N ants in a colony.